Syagnik Banerjee

 Syagnik “Sy” Banerjee is an American (of Indian origin) scholar, author, and professor affiliated with the University of Michigan-Flint.
-He is known for publishing literature on the subjects of digital marketing, data sciences, and public policy in publications such as the Journal of Business Research, the Journal of Public Policy and Marketing, and the Harvard Business Review.
-His works have been cited more than 800 times in academic journals.
-He is also known for co-authoring the book M-Powering Marketing in a Mobile World.
+He is known for publishing literature on the subjects of digital marketing, data sciences, and public policy.
+He co-authored the book M-Powering Marketing in a Mobile World.

 Education

-Banerjee graduated from Presidency University, Kolkata with a bachelor’s degree in economics in 1997.
+Banerjee graduated from Presidency University, Kolkata with a bachelor's degree in economics in 1997.
 He earned an MBA in marketing from International Management Institute in 1999 and a PhD in marketing from the University of Rhode Island.

 Career

 Before pursuing a career in academia, Banerjee worked in several jobs for companies such as Eveready Industries, Venture Infotech Group, and Bharti Telecom Group.